Jim Bowen: Early life

-Bowen was born in Heswall, Wirral, Cheshire, to an unmarried mother and was adopted at nine months from an orphanage on the Wirral, by a working-class couple, Joe Whittaker, a World War I veteran, and his wife, Annie Whittaker, who were both from Clayton-le-Moors, Lancashire.
+Peter Williams was born on 20 August 1937 in Heswall, Cheshire, to an unmarried mother and was adopted at nine months from an orphanage on the Wirral, by a working-class couple, Joe Whittaker, a First World War veteran, and his wife, Annie Whittaker, who were both from Clayton-le-Moors, Lancashire.
 He grew up in Clayton-le-Moors, just outside Accrington, where Joe was a bricklayer for Accrington's Nori brick factory and Annie worked as a weaver at Atlas Street Mill.
 He was educated at Accrington Grammar School, but failed all but one of his O-levels and subsequently worked as a dustman in Burnley.
 He later changed his name to James Whittaker.

 During his National Service, Bowen served in the Royal Army Ordnance Corps from 1955 to 1957 as an ammunition inspector with the rank of Corporal.
 After making a serious error during the Suez Crisis, when he sent the wrong batch of ammunition to Barry Docks, he was sent on a Physical Training course in Aldershot to become an instructor, and later became a school Physical Education teacher specialising in gymnastics.
 He studied at Chester Diocesan Training College, eventually becoming a deputy headmaster at St. Paul's primary school in Caton, near Lancaster.